mekomsolutions/shared-github-workflow/README.md

 ## Usage

 To use a workflow in your repository, create a new workflow file in the `.github/workflows` directory of your repository and use the `uses` keyword to include the workflow from this repository.

+For more information, see the [official GitHub documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

 For example, to use the `Docker Build and Publish` workflow, create a new file `.github/workflows/docker-build-publish.yml` in your repository with the following content: